nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 Unfortunately, it was also unable to find any hidden data within the image.
 With that said, one interesting thing is that in the **extradata** section, it did mention '**file: Zip archive data…**' Is this the zip file that we have been looking for?

-Next, I tried using `binwalk`, which is another tool for searching binary files like images and audio files for embedded files and data.
-I will use the `-e` tag to extract data.
+Ultimately, `binwalk`, which is another tool that searches binary files for embedded data, was the one that saved the day:

 ```
 binwalk -e cute-alien.jpg